 Now let’s look at Square’s eGift cards ad and post-click page:

-- The ad and post-click experience headline match, so the user knows they’ve landed on the right place.
+- The ad and post-click landing page headline match, so the user knows they’ve landed on the right place.

 - The copy and images show the service works and why users should click the CTA button to set up eGift cards.